 The Hall has been altered several times, mainly in 1886 by Francis Stanier and also in the 1920’s.

-The Chapel remained part of the Peplow Hall estate until the late 1940’s-early 1950’s, when it passed to the Lichfield Diocese.
+The Chapel remained part of the Stanier family’s property until the 1951, when it was passed to the Lichfield Diocese.

 There are various memorials to the owners of Peplow Hall around the Chapel.
-The East window is stained, as are the others, to the memory of Captain Fisher and W.S.
-Stanier Esq.
+The East window is stained, as are the others. one is in memory of Captain Fisher and another William Stanier – who died and was buried at sea on his way home from the Boer War.

 The Chapel was designed by the famous Victorian architect, Norman Shaw.
 The unusual brick and timber design on the end and the side walls is known as “noggin”